 9. Identify, describe, analyze and troubleshoot digital-to-analog and analog-to-digital converters.
 (7)

 ELT 272.
-Motors and Motor Controls (3) (Spring).
+Motors and Motor Control (3) (Spring).
 Characteristics, performance and control of rotating electrical machinery, transformers and associated equipment.
 Prerequisite: ELT 111 and ELT 112.
 Two lecture.
 Two lab.

 1. Motor control electronics